rozek/jqTalk/README.md

-# VibraTalk #
+# PexiTalk #

-a simple xTalk variant for the Web
+a simple xTalk variant implemented in JavaScript for Desktop and Web